Legislation

 - older people.

-There are separate laws on occupational health care, mental health services and the prevention and treatment of infectious diseases, and the status and rights of patients.
+There are separate laws on occupational health care, the prevention and treatment of infectious diseases, and the status and rights of patients.

 Legislation also covers the professional standards of social and health care personnel.